icedevml/drakvuf-wiki-fork/Debugging-DRAKVUF.md

 make
 ```

+Make sure you add the `-v` option to the inputs you are passing to DRAKVUF to activate the debug output printing.

 If you suspect that a certain plugin is causing the problem, you should turn off all other plugins to better isolate the problem, which you can do with the `--disable-plugin-<pluginname>` configure option.
 For example:

 ```c